palash-s/Bellabeat-data-analysis/README.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

-## How Can a Wellness Technolog Company Play It Smart?
+## How Can a Wellness Technology Company Play It Smart?

 ### Introduction to Bellabeat